DannieBGoode/opensx70/_posts/2019/02/2019-02-23-motor-story.md

 In that era, trains were either Fleischmann (and similar-compatible) or [Maerklin](https://www.maerklin.de/en/) that had a dotted connection on the tracks.
 N-gauge didn't exist.

 One more disgression,
-if you search something like *polaroid sx-70 motor* it autocompletes to *polaroid sx-70 motor keeps running*.
+if you searched for something like *polaroid sx-70 motor* it autocompletes to *polaroid sx-70 motor keeps running*.
 I am not taking about this.
 There is plenty of videos and [info about that](http://2ndshotsx70.blogspot.com/2015/07/the-motor-coupler-you-dont-need-it.html).

 Anyway, I want to talk about the motor and trying to replace it.
 You probably have heard one of those SX70 that sound like they are agonizing, beggin for a motor replacement.